jarekstrzele/obsidian_notes/R U S T/Rust Programming For Beginners/7 Advanced Concepts.md

 >	- the data is the "value"
 >- similar to definitions in a dictionary
 >- very fast to retrieve data using the key
->- data are stored in random
+>- data are stored in random  way

 EXAMPLE